• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 Minimizes inflammation in the gums

-The bacteria that is present in plaque may lead to gingivitis.
-This is a disease of the gums.
+The bacteria in plaque may cause gingivitis.
+This is a gum disease.
 Symptoms include tender, red, or swollen gums that sometimes bleed.
-Coconut oil has bacteria-killing and plaque-reducing properties and may decrease the inflammation and prevent discoloration caused by these issues.
+Coconut oil has antibacterial and plaque-reducing properties and may help reduce inflammation and prevent discoloration caused by these issues.

 Coconut oil teeth whitening effects